PEPit: computer-assisted worst-case analyses of first-order optimization methods in Python: PEPit : general overview and content

-\section{PEPit: general overview and content}
+\section{\textsc{PEPit}: general overview and content}

-In this section, describe the various choices of (i) elementary oracles used in algorithms, (ii) problem or function classes, (iii) performance measures, and (iv) initial conditions, that are naturally handled by PEPit.
-PEPit also allows studying methods for monotone inclusions and fixed point problems, but we do not cover them in this summary.
+In this section, we go back to the mathematical content of the toolbox and describe the various choices of (i)~elementary oracles used in algorithms, (ii)~problem or function classes, (iii)~performance measures, and (iv)~initial conditions, that are naturally handled by \textsc{PEPit}. \textsc{PEPit} also allows studying methods for monotone inclusions and fixed point problems, but we do not cover them in this summary.
 In the optimization setting, the minimization problem under consideration has the form

 for some $K\in\mathbb{N}$ and where each $f_i$ is assumed to belong to some class of functions denoted by $\mathcal{F}_i$, encoding our working assumptions on $f_i$.
 We further assume the algorithms to gather information about the functions $\{f_i\}_i$ only via black-box oracles such as gradient or proximal evaluations.